semaphoreci/docs/docs/docs-contributing/STYLE_GUIDE.md

 4. Thanks to indentation the numbering did not get interrupted
 ```

-Note that the step child items need to be indented to keep the numbering of the list intact.
+Note that things added between steps need to be indented to avoid breaking numeration

-##

 ## Admonitions